kaklise/WNTR/documentation/extensions.rst

    :target: https://github.com/kaklise/WNTR/actions/workflows/extensions.yml

-WNTR extensions are intended to house beta and self-contained functionality that adds to WNTR, but is not part of core WNTR development.
+WNTR extensions are intended to house beta and self-contained functionality that adds to WNTR, but is currently not part of core WNTR development.
+The extensions should be designed for a wide audience.

 WNTR currently includes the following extension: